 As you begin a more intense practice test schedule be sure to read this information to better understand exactly how you should self-administer an exam .

-If you need additional tests or problem sets, our Publications Site has every released LSAT available for purchase, as well as our extremely popular Type Training series books and several fully-explained LSATs in our Deconstructed catalogue.
+If you need additional tests or problem sets, our Testing & Analytics package has every released LSAT, as well individual test sections and isolated question type drills.
 Stock up!
 The clock is ticking and you want to ensure you have plenty of material in the days ahead.

-Our philosophy at PowerScore has always been much more about how we can help, rather than how we can sell, and to that end we seek to provide a wealth of free content and assistance to everyone, not just our students, looking to succeed on the LSAT.
+Our philosophy at PowerScore has always been much more about how we can help, rather than how we can sell.
+To that end we seek to provide a wealth of free content and assistance to everyone, not just our students, looking to succeed on the LSAT.
 So let me direct your attention to a few spots where there’s help to be found without paying a penny.

 First is our LSAT Discussion Forum.
 Monitored by PowerScore instructors and staff nearly around the clock, the Forum is a place where students and non-students alike can ask questions, seek advice, and even post about their own LSAT experiences, and receive expert assistance throughout.
 Use it!